 - If the log entry matches any exclusion filter, it isn't routed to the sink's destination.

 - If the log entry doesn't match any exclusion filter, it is routed to the sink's destination.
 An empty inclusion filter selects all logs.

 If the sink contains an inclusion filter, then the following happens:

 - If the log entry matches the inclusion filter, it is routed to the sink's destination.

 - If the log entry doesn't match the inclusion filter, it isn't routed to the sink's destination.

 When you create a sink, you can set multiple exclusion filters, letting you exclude matching log entries from being routed to the sink's destination or from being ingested by Cloud Logging.
 You create exclusion filters by using the Logging query language.

-Logs are excluded after they are received by the Logging API.
+Log entries are excluded after they are received by the

 Excluded log entries aren't available in the Logs Explorer or Cloud Debugger.